Greece Moments Greece Moments

 Compared to the north, southern Pelion is quite sparsely populated.
 We start our tour in Argalasti, the largest village in the south of Pelion.

 The small town is located on a fertile plateau and is surrounded by olive trees, vineyards and grain fields.
-Argalasti is well developed for tourism and forms the supply center in the south.
+Argalasti is well developed for tourism and serves as the main supply centre in the south.

 Argalasti Pilion Halbinsel Volos Griechenland